tcm5343/reddit-post-notification/README.md

 5. create thorough documentation when core functionality is complete
 6. allow notication do be sent through discord
 7. refactor code (clean up)
+8. write errors to `error.log` instead of printing to screen
+9. give output to user of what the current process is (in the terminal)

 # Dependencies
 1. Reddit account (free and doesn't require email)